 We work in places where mothers often give birth alone and without basic medical supplies.
 All women need access to health care throughout their pregnancy, as well as during and after birth.
 In fact, the first 48 hours after birth are the most critical time for a newborn’s survival.

-Your support helps make sure pregnant women receive prenatal care and are able to give birth in a clinic with the help of a skilled birth attendant.
+Your support helps make sure pregnant women receive prenatal care and are able to give birth in a clinic with the help of a skilled birth attendant – even during the COVID-19 pandemic.
 If something goes wrong, having access to emergency care like C-sections can save the lives of mothers and infants.

 Once their babies are born, you help mothers learn the importance of breastfeeding.
 You provide vaccines and treatments for pneumonia, malaria and diarrhea.
 You enable doctors to check for malnutrition and supply therapeutic foods so children can grow healthy.